91·çÃùÄñ³ª

 • Field, lab, computing, or other supplies

-• Professional development trainings are not an approved cost and the panel may approve/reject purchases that do not directly support project or thesis/dissertation advancement
+• Professional development trainings are not approved costs and the panel may reject purchases that do not directly support project or thesis/dissertation advancement

 Application procedure